BRIEFJuly 3, 2025

 Photo: Shutterstock/ trabantos

-With an allocation of €6 million, the World Bank leads on conserving biodiversity and forests, improving livelihoods, and creating rural jobs.
-This work builds on important achievements of past programs, such as the Forest Law Enforcement and Governance (FLEG) program and the Emerald Network, which were completed between 2017 and 2018.
+With an allocation of €6 million, the World Bank leads on supporting country efforts to strengthen their regulatory frameworks to promote sustainable forestry and better manage protected sites, building on important achievements of past programs, such as the Forest Law Enforcement and Governance (FLEG) program and the Emerald Network, which were completed between 2017 and 2018.

-The World Bank’s activities under EU4Environment are centered around four key areas:
+The World Bank’s activities center around four key areas:

 1. A shared network of protected areas (the Emerald Network of Areas of Special Conservation Interest): The program supports the development and management of new and existing Emerald Network sites.
 It aims to enhance the capacity of partner countries for effective management of these sites; promote awareness and regional cooperation and facilitate knowledge exchange with EU member states.